Donate246/-For-all/README.md

 # -For-all
 It is an important step to start my dev journey.
 I would love everyone to support me as much as they can.
 Looking at my first repo gives joy.
-Let's build something real Life as a dev is amazing honestly
+Let's build something real Life as a dev is amazing, honestly
+Currently the market is not giving what we want